ECC-BFMC/Documentation/source/racetrack.rst

    :align: center
    :scale: 25%

-You can find the templaofficial link to the store here: `pedestrian`_.
+You can find the oficial link to the store here: `pedestrian`_.

 .. _`pedestrian`: https://www.simbatoys.de/en/brands/evi-love/leisure/evi-love-my-first-bike-2-ass-105731715/